Spartronics4915/Vision/BuildRaspi.md

     ```

 * restart service `sudo systemctl restart uv4l_raspicam.service`
+* to use frcvision for auto-starting you can disable the service:
+  `sudo systemctl disable uv4l_raspicam.service`
 * point Dashboard's layout file to the IP address+port.

 ### pull git repository